liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step3.md

 The functionality you [tested for milestone 1](milestone1-step2.md) relies on:

-- Create and populate `databasechangeloglock` table
+- Create and populate the `databasechangeloglock` table
-- Create and populate `databasechangelog` table
+- Create and populate the `databasechangelog` table
 - Execute user-specified SQL

 ## Improving Your Database Support

 The standard [liquibase.changelog.ChangeLogHistoryService](https://javadocs.liquibase.com/liquibase-core/liquibase/changelog/ChangeLogHistoryService.html){:target="_blank"},
 [liquibase.lockservice.LockService](https://javadocs.liquibase.com/liquibase-core/liquibase/lockservice/LockService.html){:target="_blank"}, and [liquibase.executor.Executor](https://javadocs.liquibase.com/liquibase-core/liquibase/executor/Executor.html){:target="_blank"}
-implementations which drive that rely on SQL and/or JDBC standards guided by dialect info from your `Database` class.
+implementations rely on SQL and/or JDBC standards guided by dialect information from your `Database` class.

-If you run into any problems with those standard services, the most likely fix is overriding additional `liquibase.database.Database` methods to more correctly describe how your database works.
+If you run into any problems with those standard services, the most likely fix is to override additional `liquibase.database.Database` methods to more correctly describe how your database works.

 For example, if the `databasechangeloglock` table isn't being created correctly because your database quotes object names in a special way, override the `escapeObjectName` function.